 The oral exam can be scheduled for a date and time that suit all involved (student and committee).
-The student should reserve for the exam-see the SHPRS Handbook for more info on reserving a conference room.
+The student should reserve a conference room for the exam-see the SHPRS Handbook for more info on reserving a conference room.